ajnsit/what-purescript-needs/README.md

 Ideas -

 1. Ruby-on-Rails-esque one size fits all solution for web dev.
+Preferably with server side integration.

 ### Ecosystem